PabloTorresP/Evently-/README.md

 -   Genre
 -   Price

-The dataset has been manually created by the group.
+The dataset has been created with simulated data.

 #  **Functionalities**
 Our platform has two main functions: